DID YOU KNOW?

 Train Others for Ministry

-Because of both the example of Christ and the command in Scripture for church leadership to train Christians for ministry, we will actively involve people from the beginning to work while also investing in their personal development of Christ-like character.
-As the work grows, and laborers grow, we will then be at a position to invite others to come and be trained by both leaders and faithful members of the local church for global Deaf missions.
+Because of both the example of Christ and the command in Scripture for church leadership to train Christians for ministry, we will actively involve believers in ministry from the beginning while also investing in their personal development of Christ-like character.
+As the work grows, and laborers grow, we will then be at a position to invite Deaf and hearing from surrounding cities and countries to come and be trained by both leaders and faithful members of the local church for global Deaf missions.

 Send them Out